"What's important is what you learn after you thought you knew everything."

 I'll just chip in a word here for the sake of hooves.
 Just like me at the time, you'll hear all sorts of reasonings as to why horses allegedly can't go barefoot.

-I understand every one of these objections, but here's a thing.
+Back to those objections, and I hear you, truly!
+But here's a thing.
 The actual fact is that any and every horse can go barefoot; it's us humans who can't.
-I promise you, any horse can be sound on any surface without shoes after proper transitioning - it's us that stop it happening.
-To sustain rock-solid barefoot hooves which can perform on any surface, means achieving healthy, strong, robust and conditioned hooves.
-Obvious I know, but it takes real commitment and hard work on our part, and a ton of learning, to get there.
+I promise you, any horse can be sound on any surface without shoes after proper transitioning - it's us that stops it happening.
+To sustain rock-solid unshod hooves which can perform on any surface takes commitment and hard work on our part to achieve healthy, strong, robust and conditioned hooves, and it relies totally on 3 factors -

-Not only is going barefoot a massive learning curve, now also factor in our own busy lifestyle, family demands, work, and not to mention variable livery yard restrictions or lack of facilities because we can only work within the environment we've got.
+Not only is going barefoot a massive learning curve, now also factor in our own busy lifestyle - family demands, work, and not to mention variable livery yard restrictions or lack of facilities, because we can only work within the environment we've got.
 It's no wonder that for some of us it's incredibly challenging, and for others, virtually impossible.

 There is nothing wrong with this!
-Far better a comfortable shod horse than an uncomfortable barefoot horse.
-I'm one of the lucky ones - I work from home so I can juggle my time to commit, but we don't own our own land so I've always been at the mercy of livery yards.
+And here's a thing - back to that saying, "Far better a comfortable shod horse than an uncomfortable barefoot horse."
+I'm one of the lucky ones - I work from home so I can juggle my time to commit, but we don't own our own land so like many of us I've always been at the mercy of livery yards.

 "The trouble is that sometimes the edges blur between what’s best for the horse, as well as the fact that transitioning a horse comfortably to barefoot-sound can be more difficult for the human than the horse – there’s more to it than just taking the shoes off, as in getting the diet, environment, and the right exercise to stimulate/strengthen the hoof are vital to success.